 And I accomplished my mission of having multiple appealing job offers, but only after four years in college of experimenting, studying, learning, and practicing the method that wins competitive job offers.

 It took a ton of work and focus to narrow down what makes the difference between losing and winning in the job search.

 However, you don’t have to put in four years to get a job you love.
 You can get it in the next month, maybe the next week.
 Here’s how.

 I want to hand you the exact step-by-step system I used to not just get tons of interviews, but also multiple job offers at top Fortune 500 companies.
-That’s why I spent the last five months putting together my premier course titled Master The Resume.
+That’s why I spent the last five months putting together my book The Golden Resume.

-Everything is in this course to help you persuade recruiters and hiring managers that they have to interview you or they would be a fool.
+Everything in here will help you persuade recruiters and hiring managers that they have to interview you or they would be a fool.

 You will finally stand out and get to pick the job you want, instead of settling for what’s left.